justinslack/select-demo/readme.md

 # New CSS Methods for Styling Select Dropdowns

-This repository explores modern CSS techniques for customizing the appearance of `<select>` dropdown elements.
-It covers approaches that go beyond default browser styles, enabling developers to create visually appealing and accessible dropdowns without relying heavily on JavaScript.
+This repository explores modern CSS techniques for customising the appearance of `<select>` dropdown elements.
+It covers approaches that go beyond default browser styles, enabling developers to create visually appealing and accessible dropdowns without relying on JavaScript.

 ## Features